rgeorgia/InfinityDesktop/README.md

 ### Second
 We are **not** NetBSD zealots.
 We are NetBSD **enthusiasts**.
 We won't bash Windows or scoff at any distro of Linux.
 We will, however, try to learn from them, borrowing the good ideas and avoiding painful ones.

-We will also not try to may os108 Windows-like, Mac-like or Linux-like; it will be NetBSD-like.
+We will also not try to make os108 Windows-like, Mac-like or Linux-like; it will be NetBSD-like.
 Honestly, this may not be for everyone.